genesiscommunitysuccess/docs/docs/tutorials/building-an-application/integrate-fix-gateway.md

 }
 ```

-## Testing the Gateway
+## Testing the gateway

-### 1. Install the Genesis FIX Module Distribution
+### 1. Install the Genesis FIX module distribution
 Download and unzip genesisproduct-fix-5.2.0-bin.zip in the run directory with the other distributions.

 ### 2. Connect a FIX client
 Connect a FIX client to the server port you have specified.

-### 3. Enter a TRADE_INSERT Event
+### 3. Enter a TRADE_INSERT event
-Using REST or a front-end app like genesis console, send an EVENT_TRADE_INSERT message with a trade state of NEW.
+Using REST or a front-end app, such as Genesis Console, send an EVENT_TRADE_INSERT message with a trade state of NEW.
 You should see that your fix client receives an execution report message.